plenoptic-org/plenoptic/docs/tutorials/intro/MAD_Competition.md

 Next, let's hold SSIM constant while changing MSE.
 This will require changing the {attr}`metric_tradeoff_lambda <plenoptic.synthesize.mad_competition.MADCompetition.metric_tradeoff_lambda>`.
 We also set `stop_criterion` explicitly, to a smaller value, to allow the synthesis to continue longer.

-In general, finding an appropriate value for `metric_tradeoff_lambda` will require both some consideration on the part of the user and some testing of different values.
+In general, finding an appropriate value for {attr}`metric_tradeoff_lambda <plenoptic.synthesize.mad_competition.MADCompetition.metric_tradeoff_lambda>` will require both some consideration on the part of the user and some testing of different values.

 ```{code-cell} ipython3
 mad_mse_min = po.synth.MADCompetition(